 - Busselton Community Resource Centre Rain Gardens

 -Working closely with the City of Busselton GeoCatch has contributed two rain gardens as part of this low impact development to treat stormwater from car parks, paths and roads prior to this stormwater entering the Lower Vasse River.

 -Providing technical advice and funding GeoCatch has assisted with the implementation of two rain gardens as part of this development to treat stormwater run off from the carwash car parks.

 -This rehabilitation project has re-profiled a degraded drainage basin adjacent to the New River wetland into a small functioning constructed wetland.
 The site has been planted with dryland and wetland native plants to enhance water quality, biodiversity and amenity of the site.

 - Bunbury St Basin stormwater re-profile and constructed wetland site, Busselton

 - Queen St x Prince St roundabout Rain Gardens, Busselton

 Funding and Partnerships

-This project is funded by the Australian Government’s Caring for our Country Program, State NRM, the City of Busselton, Shire of Capel and the Department of Water.
+This project was funded by the Australian Government’s Caring for our Country Program, State NRM, the City of Busselton, Shire of Capel and the Department of Water.

 Keep an eye out for new Water Sensitive Urban Design demonstration sites in the City of Busselton and Shire of Capel.